mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

 User credentials required to connect to a Kafka Cluster.
-Includes the authentication type, as well as the parameters for that authentication mode
+Includes the authentication type, as well as the parameters for that authentication mode.

 <table>
     <thead>